jvineis/EEMB1105-FISH-COI/README.md

 ## 1. Open a terminal window on you laptop or PC
 For all mac users you can find a terminal window by double clicking on the finder and navigating to "Applications" then to "Utilities" and double click on the "Terminal" icon

-*ALL THE STEPS BELOW WILL BE CARRIED OUT IN THIS TERMINAL WINDOW*
+*ALL THE STEPS BELOW WILL BE CARRIED OUT IN THIS TERMINAL WINDOW* - you will enter the text in the grey boxes below and hit enter to run the command.
+We will also create bash scripts to run commands throught the cluster using emacs.
+I will create a separate small tutorial for this.

 ## 2. log into the discovery cluster